Akuli/git-guide/getting-started.md

 The `.gitignore` file is also there, but `ls` doesn't show file names starting with a dot by default.
 There's also `.git`, which is a folder where git stores its data.
+For example, `.git/config` is a file that contains `https://github.com/username/reponame`, among other things.
 To see them too, use `ls -a`, where `-a` is short for "all":

 ```diff